Sasho11/Python_Practice-/README.md

 Here are the exercises:

 1. Alarm Tunes: Create a program that will open a browser and play a YouTube video from a list of videos in a text file.
-The program should accept a command line argument with the time (--hour <hour>, --minute <minute> --<pm/am>)
+The program should accept a command line argument with the time (--hour, --minute, --am/pm